14 Super Cute Valentine’s Day Gift Ideas From Dollar Stores

 Maybe your creativity happens in the kitchen, and you have the ingredients to make someone’s favorite cake.
 Even more exciting is if you aren’t known for your baking skills, deciding to make your partner a delicious cake is more meaningful.
 Food can be the way to someone’s heart.

-You can get cake mixes and frosting at Family Dollar for less than $4 total.
+You can get cake mixes and frosting at Family Dollar for less than $5 total.
 If your partner is a coffee drinker, put a little espresso or coffee in the batter instead of water, and add a teaspoon of cinnamon.
+This website has some great tricks for making mixes taste homemade.

 You can also make store-bought frosting taste a little fancier by adding a tablespoon of melted butter, and a half teaspoon of vanilla to the tub, and mix it together well, then frost the cake.

 Would it be too much to bake in a heart shaped pan?
-Not at all ($4 at Michaels).
-True love is letting your lover lick the spoon.
+Not at all (just $11.99 at Michaels).
+True love is letting your partner lick the spoon.

 4. Make It a Movie Night